equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 article.
 You will have to try them yourself as last 1.5 - 2 years I'm using another approach of cloud coding that I'll talk in the next section.

-But in brief: you Lunch browser, you open/login to cloud IDE and form there you can open Editor tab, Terminal tab, you can lunch tests directly in VM, lunch server and connect to public url of the VM, ...
+But in brief: you launch browser, you open/login to cloud IDE and form there you can open Editor tab, Terminal tab, you can launch tests directly in VM, launch server and connect to public url of the VM, ...

 > Since last time I've used Cloud IDEs some of them changed their market
 > approach and are focusing on different style of a product.
 For example my